 5 groups win grants to monitor lake, river conditions

-Five organizations have been awarded grants to monitor water quality in Michigan lakes and rivers.
 The state Department of Environmental Quality and the Great Lakes Commission divided $51,000 among the groups under the Michigan Clean Water Corps Program.
+The Missaukee Conservation District will monitor macroinvertebrates and stream habitat conditions in the Upper Muskegon River and Manistee River watersheds.

 Add your comments below